henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 The two CoAP operations that enable a subscription mechanism are GET and FETCH (i.e. by supporting the Observe option).
-Both operations are viable candidates for creating a CoAP-based YANG push mechanism for CoMI.
+Both operations are viable candidates for creating a CoAP-based YANG Push mechanism for CoMI.

 ## Dynamic Subscriptions